danBhentschel/cg-dotnet-runner/README.md

 # cg-dotnet-runner
-The source for the docker runner used in the CodinGame LINQ (and others?) lesson
+The source for the docker runner used in the CodinGame C# LINQ for Beginners (and others?) lesson

+This runner executes a C# unit test compiled for .NET Core, and reports on the result.
+Features include:

+ - Highlights compile errors in the source code based on build output
+ - Buffers up build and execution output and shoves it to a "RAW OUTPUT" section at the bottom of the results screen
+ - Passes through any CG> command lines (not buffered) from the program execution
+ - Displays "Building ...
+Done" while the build is running

 ## To build